AntonioND/ucity/readme.md

 missing.
 The only finished part is the editor mode.
 This is not playable.
 This is just the skeleton of the game it may become in a not so far away future.

-It is developed using BGB (http://bgb.bircd.org/), and is tested on hardware every once in a while.
+It is developed using BGB (http://bgb.bircd.org/), and it's tested on hardware every once in a while.

 NOTE: I'm looking for a good pixel artist to help me with the game graphics.
 If you are interested please contact me at my email (antonio_nd@outlook.com).

 General to do list:
-- Budget screen
 - Minimap screen (with different maps)
+- Simulation
 - Save menus
+- Budget screen
-- Simulation
+- Compression

 ![](screenshot.png)